 - Try and make the thumbnails smaller when the items in the cart increase.
 This is helpful as the thumbnails will occupy only the required space without pushing the primary actionable buttons away.

 12. Bold Headlines to Grab the Attention

 - Also, go for larger fonts for bold headlines.
-It will make the user read the larger and the emphasized content first.
+It will make the user read the emphasized content first.

 13. Welcome Change with Microinteractions

 - Add interesting animations to the elements that can be hovered over.
-As soon as the user takes the cursor on the item, the animation should start playing.
+As soon as the user moves the cursor on the item, the animation should start playing.

-- Bring emotions to your product pages by adding “animated feedback” that represent likability and disappointment with the product.
+- Bring emotions to your product and landing pages by adding feedback icons that represent likability or disappointment with the product.

 14. Focus on Optimizing the Content

 - Do not add long descriptive sentences to describe a product.
-Instead use short sentences with the 5-7 word, bullet point descriptions
+Instead, use short sentences with the 5-7 word or bullet point descriptions.

 - Focus on accommodating an acceptable information architecture that lets the users intuitively navigate through the content of the website.